sheffield-bioinformatics-core/rnaseq-beginners/index.md

 If your data does not get uploaded, double-check that the column heading **basal.lactation** has not been pasted into the text box
 :::

-To make the analysis run faster, you can de-select the GO pathways (biological processes, molecular function and cellular compartment)
+To make the analysis run faster, you can de-select the GO pathways (biological processes, molecular function and cellular compartment).
+However, in practice you would probably want to include these.

 <img src="media/genetrail_setup.PNG"/>